Sex tech startup publicly shows Osé, the product that kicked off a firestorm at CES 2019

 Sex tech is making its debut on the show floor this year, after some controversy last year involving the Osé prototype.
 Below is the original product announcement, and stay tuned for more info about sex tech at CES this year.

 The company may be best known for earning a CES Innovation award this year, then having that award revoked by the Consumer Technology Association, before receiving it again in May.
 With all of that behind it, Lora DiCarlo is ready to bring Osé to market.
-It's on sale now for $290 for those who have previously signed up on the company website (and those who sign up today) and will be available online to the general public Dec.
+It's on sale now for $290, available to the general public since Dec.
 2 for $320.
 The company says it will begin shipping Osé internationally within four to six weeks.

 Sex tech has become more visible in recent years.
 For example, sexual health devices were showcased at IFA in September, and following the awards controversy at CES 2019, the CTA will formally include sexual wellness devices at CES 2020 (although sex tech devices have already been at the show for years).